jomumma-code/SG200/README.md

     └── NETGEAR-*.zip       # Versioned packaged app bundles
 ```

+## Quick start

+1. Install Python 3.8+ and Playwright dependencies (see below).
+2. Start the collector (`python collector.py`).
+3. Configure the SG200/NETGEAR Connect app to point at the collector.

 ## Collector service

-The collector is a Flask API that runs Playwright (for SG200) and HTTP scraping (for Netgear).
+The collector is a Flask API that uses Playwright for SG200 web scraping and HTTP requests for Netgear.

 ## Installation (Windows & Linux)

-The collector is a Python service that uses Playwright.
-Install it on a system that can reach the switches/routers.
+Install the collector on a system that can reach the switches/routers.
 Use Python **3.8+** (3.9+ recommended).

 ### Windows (PowerShell)